National Poetry Month

 NCTE Award for Excellence in Poetry for Children

-Each year, the National Council of Teachers of English selects Notable Poetry Books and Notable Verse Novels for Children.
-NCTE also presents the Award for Excellence in Poetry for Children each year to "honor a living American poet for his or her aggregate work for children ages 3–13."
+The National Council of Teachers of English selects presents the Award for Excellence in Poetry for Children to "honor a living American poet for his or her aggregate work for children ages 3–13."
+A collection of poetry books from all the winners of the NCTE Award for Excellence in Poetry for Children is sustained and preserved at the University of Minnesota Children’s Literature Research Collections (CLRC) / Kerlan Collection at the Andersen Library.

 National Poetry Month resources